Visustin - Options

 Compiler directives

-Several programming languages support compiler directives (preprocessor instructions) to set compiler options and to selectively compile different versions of the same code.
-In those languages where compiler directives are supported, you have the following options for them:
+Several programming languages support compiler directives, or preprocessor instructions, to set compiler options and to selectively compile different versions of the same code.
+You have the following options to handle compiler directives for the languages supporting them:

 Color mode